-Hypothesis is the official, peer-reviewed journal of the Medical Library Association Research Caucus, continuously published since 1987.
-Hypothesis provides a venue for original research and research-related content, including research studies and reflections on the process in order to encourage a broader, reflective conversation among MLA members, medical librarians, and librarians interested in research.
-Take a look at our latest issue, and you’ll notice some pioneering efforts, including a new column called Hypothesis: Failure that encourages us all to share hard-learned lessons.
+Hypothesis is the official, open access, peer-reviewed journal of the Medical Library Association (MLA) Research Caucus, published continually since 1987.
+Hypothesis provides a venue for original library research and research-related content, including research studies and reflections on the process in order to encourage a broader, reflective conversation among MLA members, health science librarians and informationists, and librarians interested in research.

 Over the years, we've made some pioneering efforts, including a new journal platform, new article types like, Hypothesis: Failure that encourages us all to share hard-learned lessons or Community Commentaries; and a revival of the Research Mentor column.

 Please don’t hesitate to contact us if you want to discuss ideas or questions you may have.

 We are looking for submissions describing how author(s) determine the research question, the best way to tackle a project (e.g., study design), figuring out author order, and experiences on how an individual or team handle such circumstances.Read more about Seeking Research Process and Research Experience Submissions

 We invite you to get more involved with Hypothesis.Read more about Volunteers and Ideas Request